Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 Workflow Overview

-When using OCLC ARM with ILLiad, customer requests come in from any of the usual sources, such as the ILLiad web pages, OpenURL, etc., and are routed, either manually or automatically using a routing rule, to a status of Awaiting Direct Request Sending.
-The ILLiad Connection Manager then automatically selects any transactions at that status and sends them to various OCLC Lenders according to the preferences specified in your institution's OCLC ARM settings.
+When using OCLC ARM with ILLiad, customer requests come in from any of the usual sources, such as the ILLiad web pages, OpenURL, etc., and are routed, either manually or automatically using a routing rule, to a status of Awaiting ARM Sending (legacy queue name: Awaiting Direct Request Sending).
+The ILLiad Connection Manager then automatically selects any transactions at that status and sends them to various OCLC lenders according to the preferences specified in your institution's OCLC ARM settings.
 This process works for both loans and articles, as OCLC will choose its lending string for articles based on the volume and issue of the serial request.

-After a request is sent out to Lenders, the ILLiad transaction moves to a status of Awaiting Direct Request Lenders, where the ILLiad Connection Manager service assigns an ILL Number, OCLC Number, and the OCLC Lending String from the already sent OCLC request and adds this information to the ILLiad transaction record.
+After a request is sent out to lenders, the ILLiad transaction moves to a status of Awaiting ARM Response (legacy queue name: Awaiting Direct Request Lenders), where the ILLiad Connection Manager service assigns an ILL Number, OCLC Number, and the OCLC Lending String from the already sent OCLC request and adds this information to the ILLiad transaction record.
 The transaction is then moved to the status of Request Sent.
-As requested items arrive from Lenders, they may be processed and delivered to the requesting customers like any other incoming Borrowing requests.
+As requested items arrive from lenders, they may be processed and delivered to the requesting customers like any other incoming Borrowing requests.

 Using the ILLiad WorkFormMapping Table with ARM

-ILLiad will use entries in the WorkFormMapping table configured with the WorkFormTypes OCLC Article and OCLC Loan for direct requests sent to ARM.
-However, the WorkFormMapping table cannot be used to perform overwrites on bibliographic data for these direct requests as once the request is sent to OCLC, it will be matched with a record in the OCLC database and all bibliographic data for the request will be overwritten with the information in the OCLC record.
+ILLiad will use entries in the WorkFormMapping table configured with the WorkFormTypes OCLC Article and OCLC Loan for requests sent to ARM.
+However, the WorkFormMapping table cannot be used to perform overwrites on bibliographic data for these requests as once the request is sent to OCLC, it will be matched with a record in the OCLC database and all bibliographic data for the ILLiad request will be overwritten with the information in the OCLC record, except for the following fields:

-Requests sent to ARM via the Awaiting Direct Request Sending queue may fail to send if there are problems with the ISBN/ISSN information attached to the ILLiad transaction, or if there is some other problem finding the correct information in the OCLC database.
+Requests sent to ARM via the Awaiting ARM Sending queue (legacy queue name: Awaiting Direct Request Sending) may fail to send if there are problems with the ISBN/ISSN information attached to the ILLiad transaction, or if there is some other problem finding the correct information in the OCLC database.
 If this happens for a given transaction, OCLC will place the request into the review file and add a note to the record explaining the reason it failed to send.
 This note is added by OCLC directly into ILLiad and will be reflected in the ILLiad Transaction record immediately.
 The ILLiad Connection Manager will then download the review request, remove the review file entry for the item, add the OCLC number to the request, and move the transaction to Awaiting Request Processing for standard ILL processing.

 Processing Article Requests Electronically through ARM